-Not only does lavender smell and look beautiful, but it’s therapeutic, too!
-Lavender flowers are comprised of multiple purple florets on long narrow stems, spiking above the foliage.
-If you’ve ever looked out over a lavender field, you know the hypnotizing elegance that these types of flowers have.
-But aside from the beauty that the purple blossoms bring, did you know that lavender also has a multitude of uses?
-It’s true!
-Read on to learn all about lavender, from it’s history to facts!
+If you’ve ever looked out over a lavender field, you know the hypnotizing elegance of lavender flowers.
+But aside from the beauty that the purple blossoms bring, did you know that lavender brims with symbolism and has a multitude of uses?

-Lavender has been valued for centuries for its physical beauty, soothing fragrance and healing properties.
-Here are some of the ways you can use lavender to your benefit.
+Lavender is valued for its physical beauty, soothing fragrance, and healing properties.
+Here are some ways to enjoy it.

-- Dried Lavender Tea– Tea can be made from lavender leaves, which has been said to help relieve insomnia.
-Since there are calming components to this relaxing tea, drinking it before bedtime can help alleviate stress, anxiety and depression and help you doze off into a peaceful slumber.
-Lavender tea is also used to treat gastrointestinal issues, including digestive problems and a nervous stomach.
+- Dried lavender tea: Tea made from lavender leaves has been said to help relieve insomnia.
+Drinking this relaxing, calming tea before bedtime can reduce stress and help you doze off into a peaceful slumber.
+Lavender tea is also used to treat gastrointestinal issues, such as digestive problems or a nervous stomach.

-- Essential Lavender Oil Benefits – Lavender is the most used essential oil in the world due to its medicinal benefits and pleasant aroma.
-Lavender’s familiar scent is a combination of notes that are fresh, floral, clean and calm.
-It has been said that continuous use of lavender oil provides antioxidant protection, helps balance blood sugar, heals cuts and burns, improves acne and alleviates headaches.
-And the healing properties don’t stop there!
-Dabbing essential lavender oil on your temples is said to alleviate symptoms of tension headaches and migraines.
-Since there is a significant calming property associated with this oil, it is commonly used in relaxing massages and in skin care and bath products as well.
-In fact, the name lavender comes from the Latin root “lavare,” which means “to wash.”
-It is also used as an alternative to perfume and room fresheners, since it’s non-toxic and provides a calming effect.
+- Essential lavender oil: Lavender’s medicinal benefits and pleasant aroma make it the most used essential oil in the world.
+That familiar scent is a combination of fresh, floral, clean, and calm notes.
+Research suggests that the continuous use of lavender oil provides antioxidant protection, helps balance blood sugar, heals cuts and burns, improves acne, and alleviates headaches.
+And the healing properties don’t stop there: Dabbing essential lavender oil on your temples is said to alleviate tension headaches and migraines, and it is commonly used in relaxing massages and skin-care and bath products.

-- Cooking with Lavender in the Kitchen– Culinary lavender is a versatile herb.
-Since this flower is part of the mint family, it adds freshness to any recipe.
-It’s floral and slightly sweet flavor makes it a widely adaptable addition to your kitchen creations.
-Add lavender flowers to salads or meat dishes for a burst of color and for a beautiful presentation when serving your food.
-Lavender cocktails like lavender lemonade mimosas are also really popular, and delicious!
+- Lavender in the kitchen: Culinary lavender is a versatile herb.
+It belongs to the mint family, so it adds freshness to any recipe, and its floral, slightly sweet flavor delivers a tasty boost to many dishes.
+Add lavender flowers to salads or meat dishes for a beautiful burst of color.
+Lavender lemonade mimosas are just one of the popular and delicious cocktail options.